RageLog/PROJECT_TEMPLATE/README.md

     * Change the .cpp file name it have same name with folder.
 I mean, if your folder name is tester_1, the .cpp file name must be tester_1.cpp.
     * Write your test code in YOUR_TEST_NAME.cpp file.
     * Please check out there is googletest in external library.
 If there is no google test folder clone that.
+    * For now, Don't use with native MSVC(except to clang-cl) and shared linking

 4.  * For clangformate,firstly, you must build(or call cmake I use cmake tool with VS code)
     * Go to the build file with cd ./build command